-“I was horrified at the thought of young children being scalded, and surprised that this issue had not previously been on our, CPSC’s, or others’ radar,” said Joe Musso, standards program manager at UL Standards & Engagement.
-Joe began working with the doctors, providing them with information on the standards development process, the roles of various stakeholders, and the work and mission of Underwriters Laboratories, while also learning about the team’s research to gain a full understanding of the issue and begin exploring potential solutions.
+“I was horrified at the thought of young children being scalded, and surprised that this issue had not previously been on our, CPSC’s, or others’ radar,” said Joe Musso, who was the ULSE standards program manager for UL 923 at the time.
+Joe began working with the doctors, providing them with information on the standards development process, the roles of various stakeholders, and the work and mission of UL Standards & Engagement, while also learning about the team’s research to gain a full understanding of the issue and begin exploring potential solutions.

-Following the consensus-based standards development process, the researchers submitted a proposal, which was then reviewed by a Standards Technical Panel (STP) of stakeholders from various interest groups, including government agencies, consumer reporting groups, consumers, manufacturers and supply chain companies.
+Following the consensus-based standards development process, the researchers submitted a proposal, which was then reviewed by a Technical Committee (TC) of stakeholders from various interest groups, including government agencies, consumer reporting groups, consumers, manufacturers and supply chain companies.
 Though the initial proposal did not reach consensus in 2014, the team continued working with UL Standards & Engagement to address the issue.

 The task group submitted a second proposal to change the standard in 2018.
 The proposal reached consensus that year, resulting in a requirement for two distinct actions to open a microwave door, which will help protect many children from microwave-related scald injuries once it takes effect in 2023.